jessebyun/azure-network-protocols/README.md

 <img src="https://imgur.com/Y2oZyzZ.png" height="80%" width="80%" alt="RDP"/>
 </p>
 <p>
 Last thing we will observe is RDP traffic by filtering by “tcp.port == 3389”.
-As soon as you filter by RDP traffic you can see spamming non-stop because there is a live, active RDP session from our host computer to our physical computer.
+As soon as you filter for RDP traffic you can see spamming non-stop because there is a live, active RDP session from our host computer to our physical computer.
 </p>
 <br />
 <br />